5 Stores To Go in the Target Space in Bramalea City Centre

 When Target suddenly announced that it was pulling out of Canada after a brief but troubled run, shoppers all over the country were left wondering what would become of the prime real estate the American superstore was leaving in its wake.

-While these big-box superstores will no doubt please some shoppers, many people have been wondering what will become of the old Target space at Bramalea City Centre.
+While these big-box superstores no doubt please some shoppers, many people have been wondering what will become of the old Target space at Bramalea City Centre.

 Fortunately for local consumers, BCC is taking a unique approach and welcoming smaller retailers to the now-vacant store.
-This spring, Saks off 5th is opened its doors in part of the Target space and we can only hope its debut will spur a spate of other exciting retail announcements.
+Last spring, Saks off 5th is opened its doors in part of the Target space and we can only hope its debut will spur a spate of other exciting retail announcements.

 Disclaimer: There is no indication these retailers are coming, this is just a wishlist of sorts.